-To reduce liability exposure, a public entity must demonstrate it exercised reasonable care to protect residents from harmful conditions the city did not know about or should have known about.
+To reduce liability exposure, a public entity must demonstrate it exercised reasonable care to protect residents from harmful conditions the city knew about or should have known about.
 The city is responsible for determining the condition of any property under consideration.

 An environmental engineering consulting firm should conduct a Phase 1 Environmental Site Assessment before the city decides to accept the property.
 This assessment must be performed in general compliance with the American Society for Testing and Materials Standard E-1527-13.
 The Comprehensive Environmental Response, Compensation and Liability Act of 1980 prompted the development of ESAs to help determine liability regarding environmental contamination of real estate properties.

 A Phase 1 ESA usually involves visual onsite inspection of the property and adjacent property, a review of state and federal agency database records, determination of historical property uses and ownership, analysis of potential environmental hazards, and interviews with people knowledgeable about the property, such as a superintendent, owner or plant manager.
 Depending on the findings, a Phase 2 ESA may be necessary.
 This would include taking samples of soil, water, paint or moisture readings.